 Data are extracted from administrative files.

 Manual and electronic data processing procedures identify missing data, data entry errors and assess validity of keyed data.
 Macro-level edits detect unusual data fluctuations.
-Data is also reconciled with other energy surveys such as the Monthly Oil and Other Liquid Petroleum Products Pipeline Survey (Survey ID 2148), the Monthly Natural Gas Transmission Survey (Survey ID 2149), the Monthly Natural Gas Distribution Survey (Survey ID 5215), the Monthly Natural Gas Storage Survey (Survey ID 5210), the Monthly Refined Petroleum Products Survey (Survey ID 2150) and various producing provinces energy related reports and publications.
+Data is also reconciled with other energy surveys such as the Monthly Energy Transportation and Storage Survey (Survey ID 5300), the Monthly Natural Gas Transmission Survey (Survey ID 2149), the Monthly Natural Gas Distribution Survey (Survey ID 5215), the Monthly Natural Gas Storage Survey (Survey ID 5210), the Monthly Refined Petroleum Products Survey (Survey ID 2150) and various producing provinces energy related reports and publications.